Learn more about domain names and how to submit your request.

 - Websites that use a UBC Faculty of Medicine subdomain are automatically indexed with UBC’s Google Search Engine.
 Sites that do not use a UBC Faculty of Medicine subdomain will not be searchable from med.ubc.ca.

 - UBC Faculty of Medicine subdomains give assurances to your site visitors that your site is an official entity of the UBC Faculty of Medicine.
-This is particularly important should you require users to submit personal information.

 - Use of a UBC Faculty of Medicine subdomain creates cohesion among our websites, supports our visual identity, and allows your site to leverage the Faculty's image and reputation.